 As it relates to the goodwill intangible asset, in light of Beneficient's significant recurring losses from operations, negative cash flows from operations, and delays in executing its business plans, management plans to engage a third-party valuation firm to assist in performing a quantitative goodwill impairment test in the fourth quarter of 2021.
 The valuation work related to the goodwill intangible is not complete, and we expect the work to be completed before the filing of our 2021 annual financial statements.
 While management has implemented strategies to execute its business plans, a failure to execute our business plans or adverse market changes in the future could result in changes in management's forecasts, which could result in a decline in estimated fair value of the Beneficient reporting unit and would result in an impairment of our goodwill intangible.
 Key assumptions in our quantitative goodwill impairment test include assumptions regarding Ben LP's ability to raise substantial amounts of capital as disclosed in the 2020 Form 10-K. Beneficient is actively engaged in capital raising efforts that may include the issuance of equity or debt of Ben LP or one of its subsidiaries and has received non-binding indications of interest from potential investors.
-The outcome of Ben LP's capital raising efforts will have a direct impact on management's forecasts and consequently, have a direct impact on the magnitude of future goodwill intangible impairment losses, if any.
-The outcome of Ben LP's capital raising efforts is uncertain, and it is not certain that the potential investors that have submitted non-binding indications of interest ultimately will invest in Ben LP, or the amount of any such investments.
+The outcome of Ben LP's capital raising efforts will have a direct impact on management's forecasts and consequently, have a direct impact on the magnitude of non-binding indications of interest ultimately will invest in Ben LP, or the amount of any such investments.
 As a result, our quantitative goodwill intangible impairment analysis, once complete, could result in material goodwill intangible impairment in the near future.

 Reclassification - Certain prior year amounts have been reclassified for consistency with the current year presentation.
-Specifically, payments for issuances of L Bonds were previously combined with payments for redemptions of L Bonds in the condensed consolidated statements of cash flows.
-These payments are now presented separately within the cash flows from financing activities section.
-This change had no effect on the reported net cash flows provided by financing activities.
-Additionally, amortization of debt premiums were previously presented separately.
+Specifically, amortization of debt discounts and premiums were previously presented separately.
 This is now combined with amortization of deferred financing and issuance costs.
 This change had no effect on the reported net cash flows used by operating activities.

-Newly Adopted Accounting Pronouncements - On January 1, 2021, we adopted Accounting Standards Update ("ASU") No. 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes (Topic 740).
+Newly Adopted Accounting Pronouncements - On January 1, 2021, we adopted Accounting Standards Update ("ASU") No 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes (Topic 740).
 The amendments in ASU 2019-12 eliminate certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 ASU 2019-12 also clarifies and simplifies other aspects of the accounting for income taxes.
 The adoption of this standard did not have a material impact on the consolidated financial statements and disclosures.

-Accounting Pronouncements Issued But Not Yet Adopted - In June 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets and certain other instruments, including trade and other receivables, held-to-maturity debt securities and loans.
+Accounting Pronouncements Issued But Not Yet Adopted - In June 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-13, Financial Instruments, -Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets and certain other instruments, including trade and other receivables, held-to-maturity debt securities and loans.
 There have been numerous codification improvements and technical corrections issued through subsequent ASUs since the issuance of ASU No. 2016-13.
 The standard requires entities to use a new, forward-looking "expected loss" model that is expected to generally result in the earlier recognition of allowances for losses.
 The guidance is effective for annual periods beginning after December 15, 2022, including interim periods within those years, for smaller reporting companies, as defined by the SEC, but early adoption is permitted.
 The Company is evaluating the potential impact of this guidance on our consolidated financial statements.